Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 # Clear Containers known differences and limitations

-The Clear Containers `cc-runtime` has a number of differences and limitations when compared with the standard Docker runtime - `runc`.
+As Intel® Clear Containers utilises Virtual Machines (VM) to enhance security and isolation of container workloads, the `cc-runtime` has a number of differences and limitations when compared with the standard Docker runtime - `runc`.
 Some of these limitations have potential solutions, whereas others exist due to fundamentally different architectural differences generally related to the use of Virtual Machines.

 The Clear Container runtime launches each container within its own hardware isolated virtual machine.
 And each virtual machine has its own kernel.
 Due to this higher degree of isolation, there are certain container capabilities that cannot be supported.